icra/pyswat/README.md

 # Pollution calibration for TRACA project
 This package implements the code for calibrating and analysing the results of SWAT pollution simulation.
 Has to be used with [input compound generator](https://github.com/icra/traca).
-Uses [pyswatplus](https://github.com/icra/pySWATPlus) for calibrating.
+Uses [pyswatplus](https://github.com/icra/pySWATPlus) for calibrating, and our modified version of (SWAT+ for modeling point-source pollution)[https://github.com/icra/swatplus]

 The main files are:
 - optimize_pollutant.py: calibrate pollutant parameters related to transport and attenuation in river